Omid Sayfun

 I'm a senior software engineer working on payments at Coda.co, living in Amsterdam.

 I have spent most of my career working in FinTech and e-commerce businesses.
-I am an early adopter.
-You will find me usually trying out new tools or products.
-In the evenings, you will either find me working out in a Gym, coding on a side project, or playing Padel.
+I am an early adopter, and you will usually find me trying out new tools or products.
+In the evenings, you will either find me working out at the gym, coding on a side project, or playing padel.

 Travel